How to open a Wise account in Malaysia [2025]

 What is Wise?

-Wise is a fintech company which exists to make it easier for individuals and businesses to hold, send, spend and receive foreign currencies.
-You can open a Wise account online or on the Wise app, hold 50+ currencies, and order a linked international debit card for spending in 170+ countries.
+Wise exists to make it easier for individuals and businesses to hold, send, spend and receive foreign currencies.
+You can open a Wise account online or on the Wise app, hold 40+ currencies, and order a linked international debit card for spending in 150+ countries.

 What are the advantages of a Wise account?

-Not sure if Wise is for you?
+So - how does Wise work?
 Here are some of the features and benefits available with Wise, for you to consider:

 Conclusion on Opening a Wise account in Malaysia

-Wise accounts are flexible and low cost, with great international features, which makes them a good choice for anyone who loves to travel or shop overseas, business owners paying and getting paid in foreign currencies and more.
-It’s easy to open a Wise account online or in-app, to hold 50+ currencies and spend around the world with your linked Wise international debit card.
-Wise always converts currencies with the mid-market exchange rate, with low, transparent fees for the services you need - which can mean that you get a better deal overall.
+Wise accounts are flexible and low cost, with great international features, which makes them a good choice for anyone who loves to travel or shop overseas, business owners paying suppliers in foreign currencies and more.
+It’s easy to open a Wise account online or in-app, to hold 40+ currencies and spend around the world with your linked Wise t card.
+Wise converts currencies with the mid-market exchange rate, with low, transparent fees for the services you need - which can mean that you get a great deal every time you transact.

 How to open a Wise account FAQ